Voltriv/LibReport-V.2/Backend/DATABASE.md

 - `{ bookId: 1, returnedAt: 1 }`
 - `{ dueAt: 1 }`

+Default borrowing period: The backend uses an environment-configurable default for loan durations.
+If a client does not provide `days` when creating a loan, `LOAN_DAYS_DEFAULT` is applied.
+The example `.env` sets this to `28`, doubling the previous 14‑day window.

 ### `visits`
 Lobby tracker for student entry and exit logs.